 And last, back to the cinnamon!

-Cinnamon has anti-fungal properties, good for our health but great for plants too.
+The use of Cinnamon in gardening has anti-fungal properties, good for our health but great for plants too.